akshayjshah/blog/automating-gmail-with-appsscript.md

 ## Complex: Reduce Notification Spam

-The most complex portions of my AppScript project selectively archive notifications.
+The most complex portions of my AppsScript project selectively archive notifications.
 Code review systems like Phabricator and GitHub, exception trackers like Sentry, and many RSS-like subscriptions send tons of notifications.
 Often, I'm only interested in the oldest or newest unread